FolkerKinzel/VCards/src/Examples/GettingStarted.md

 more efficient and less error prone.
 It's recommended to publish this namespace when working with this library.

-The methods help in the following cases:
+The methods are helpful in the following cases:
 - Most of the enums are Flags enums and most of the .NET properties with enum Types use the `Nullable<T>` variant of these enums.
 Extension methods help to savely evaluate and manipulate these nullable enum values.
 - The .NET data types for date and time (such like DateOnly or DateTimeOffset) are not fully compliant with the date-time information defined by the vCard standard.
 Extension methods for these data types help to overcome these issues.
 - Most of the properties of the VCard class are of a specialized Type of `IEnumerable<VCardProperty?>?`.
-Extension methods encapsulate most of the necessary null checking and Linq operations that are needed to retrieve the relevant data from these properties or to store something there.
+Extension methods encapsulate most of the necessary null checking and Linq operations that are needed to retrieve the relevant data from these properties, or to store something there.
 - Some operations work with collections of VCard objects (e.g., saving several VCard objects together in a common VCF file).
-Extension methods allow to perform these operations directly on these collections.
+Extension methods allow these operations to be performed directly on these collections.

 ## Parsing and serializing VCF files using the Vcf class
-The `Vcf` class is a static class that contains a lot of methods for parsing and serializing `VCard` objects from and to VCF files.
+The `Vcf` class is a static class that contains a lot of methods for serializing and parsing `VCard` objects to or from VCF files.

 ## Reading the project reference
 At the [GitHub Releases page](https://github.com/FolkerKinzel/VCards/releases) there is a detailed project reference to each version of the Nuget package as CHM file in the Assets.
 On some systems the content of this CHM file is blocked.
 Before opening the file right click on the file icon, select Properties, and check the "Allow" checkbox - if it is present - in the lower right corner of the General tab in the Properties dialog.

 Uppercase words, which are often found at the beginning of the documentation for a .NET property, are identifiers from the vCard standard.
-Digits in brackets, which can be found at the end of the documentation for a .NET property, e.g. `(2,3,4)`, describe with which vCard standard the content of the .NET property is compatible.
+Digits in brackets that can be found at the end of the documentation for a .NET property, e.g., `(2,3,4)`, describe which vCard standard the content of the .NET property is compatible with.

 The digits have the following meaning:
 - `2`: vCard 2.1,